hfellerhoff/listentogether/README.md

 # Listen Together

 An app for listening syncronously with friends on Spotify.
+This is an updated version of the previous Listen Together - if you're looking for that, you can find it [here](https://github.com/hfellerhoff/listentogether-hackathon).

 ## Project Structure